janschlatter/ndb-obsidian/README.md

 Using the Deutsche Biographie-API is subject to their licenses:

- - articles of "Allgemeine Deutsche Biographie (ADB)", given in a div@type="adb" container: CC-BY-NC-SA attribution to "Deutsche Biographie",
+- articles of "Allgemeine Deutsche Biographie (ADB)": CC-BY-NC-SA attribution to "Deutsche Biographie",

-- articles of "Neue Deutsche Biographie (NDB)" given in a div@type="ndb" container: CC-BY-NC-ND attribution to "Deutsche Biographie",
+- articles of "Neue Deutsche Biographie (NDB)": CC-BY-NC-ND attribution to "Deutsche Biographie",
 - allmetadata is CC0.